Norman Dean: Cardiff City

 In March 1967, he was signed by Jimmy Scoular for Cardiff City for a fee of £6000.
 In the rest of the 1966-67 season he was virtually an ever-present, making 10 league appearances, scoring 2 goals.
 He also helped Cardiff to the Welsh Cup in 1967 and again the following season.

 The following season, Dean struggled to establish himself in the first-team but, with Bobby Brown injured and Brian Clark ineligible, Dean featured in the 1967–68 Cup Winners' Cup, scoring 3 goals including the winner in the quarter-final play-off against Moscow Torpedo and 2 goals in the semi-final against Hamburg, which Cardiff lost 4–3 on aggregate.

 Barnsley

 In September 1968, he moved on to Barnsley where he stayed for 4 years, before a broken leg hastened his retirement.

 After football

 After retiring from playing, he returned to Corby where he worked for British Steel Corporation.
 He later worked for the Oxford University Press.

-He is currently back in Hampshire, working for Southampton F.C. as a security official at the club's Staplewood training ground.
+He is back in Hampshire, working for Southampton F.C. as a security official at the club's Staplewood training ground.

+He has 2 children.
+He is retired and continues to take an interest in football.
+He now lives up south close to Leicestershire.